ArturoAmaya/ScriptParser/syntax.md

 - Media Only: media url

 The common attributes that are required are:
-- avatar position [tuple[float,float]]: position of the top left of the avatar video with respect to the whole scene and the dimensions.
-(0,0) means top left of the scene.
-Values are [0.0,1.0] (I believe, I should test that on heygen).
+- avatar position [tuple[float;float]]: for now it is position of the middle of the avatar in the video.
+Use 0,0 as top left, so 0.75,0.75 is bottom right and 0.5,0.5 is dead center
 - avatar scale [float]: scale of the avatar.
 [0.0,2.0]
 - avatar style [enum]: normal, closeUp or circle
 - output dimension [tuple[int, int]]: output dimension in pixels.
 Defaults to 1280,720 while I have a trial plan.